 Unlike type-specialized PCC, foundational PCC avoids any commitment to a particular type system.
 The operational semantics of machine code as well as the concept of safety are defined in a suitably expressive logic.
 The code producer must provide both the executable code and a proof in the foundational logic that the code satisfies the safety condition.
-Both the machine description and the proof must explicitly define, down to the foundations of mathematics, all required concepts and prove any needed properties of these concepts.
+Both the machine description and the proof must explicitly define, down to the foundations of mathematics, all required concepts and must prove any needed properties of these concepts.

 2.1.
-The logic
+THE LOGIC

-To encode our safety policies and proofs, we use the calculus of inductive constructions (CiC) [22, 19].
+To encode our safety policies and proofs, we use the calculus of inductive constructions (CiC) [23, 20].
 CiC is an extension of the calculus of constructions (CC) [8], which is a higher-order typed lambda calculus.
-CC corresponds to Church's higher-order predicate logic via the Curry-Howard isomorphism [10].
-The syntax of CC is:
+CC corresponds to higher-order predicate logic through the formulae-as-types principle (Curry-Howard correspondence [11]).
+The syntax of CC is